sagittaracc/collatz/README.md

 (H, H, H) = (H, H, h, h) = (H, h) (H, h)

 # Harut-system dimension
 It is the number of Harut-couples in the system.
-It is denoted as (H, ...)N, where N represents the dimension of the system.
+It is denoted as (H, ...)<sub>N</sub>, where N represents the dimension of the system.

 # Mutation
 A mutation is any change in a Harut-system.
 By change, we mean that elements may be added to or removed from the system.
 The system may also be divided into equal parts, or parts may be repeated.